contao/docs/docs/manual/system/maintenance.en.md

 very carefully and always exclude personalized pages from the search!

 {{% notice note %}}
-Since Contao **4.9** this is enabled in the application configuration:
+This is enabled in the application configuration:

 ```yml
 # config/config.yml